 The Strategic Application of Storage

-Evolving technology has put pressure on enterprises and data centre administrators to undertake comprehensive storage planning to keep costs under control.
+Evolving technology has put pressure on enterprises and data center administrators to undertake comprehensive storage planning to keep costs under control.
 Seagate has made strategic investments in the hardware that forms the backbone of the cloud computing infrastructure, allowing customers and partners to build high-performing architecture to scale and within budgetary requirements.
 The strategic application of storage helps lower TCO through technology advances that drive higher capacity, performance and reliability at lower costs.

 Through a comprehensive product portfolio that delivers the right device or mix of storage devices for any workload, companies are better positioned to align hardware choices to their unique needs.
-And, through features that enable customers to leverage the device to do more, Seagate customers can maximise return on investment for each device.
+And, through features that enable customers to leverage the device to do more, Seagate customers can maximize return on investment for each device.

 Specialized services and support offered by Seagate can further manage TCO by reducing time spent on tactical IT infrastructure and operations— enabling strategic asset planning and improved system optimization.
 Furthermore, through the Seagate Cloud Builder Alliance, solution providers gain access to a comprehensive portfolio of products and the expertise to help maximize their hardware.